rien333/numbersense-vae/thesis/README.md

 showcases properties also found in biological networks.
 Firstly, an ability to subitize emerged as an implicitly learned skill.
-Second of all, the learned encoding scheme indicates support for encoding numerosities without resorting to counting schemes relyiing to cumaltative (objective) area, and conversly encodes cumaltative area without using numerisity information, in accordance with previous (other?) comparables artificial models.
+Second of all, the learned encoding scheme indicates support for encoding numerosities without resorting to counting schemes relying to cumaltative (objective) area, and conversly encodes cumaltative area without using numerisity information, in accordance with previous (other?) comparables artificial models (Stoianov and Zorzi 2012).

 References
 ==========